HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/kubernetes/rendering_small_config.md

 - There are 20 test portal pages created under the label "PerformanceTest".
 Each has a friendly URL of the form "<context-root>/perf/page-xx".

-- Each page contains six WCM viewer portlets that show content below one of the twenty top level site areas.
+- Each page contains six WCM viewer portlets that show content below one of the 20 top-level site areas.
 Pages 01 to 04 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent01".
 Pages 05 to 08 show content from site areas "SA01" through "SA04" in library "PerformanceTestContent02", and so on.

 - Four of the portlets on each page show single content items.
 For page 01, these would be the first content items in site areas "SA01.01.01.01", "SA01.02.01.01", "SA01.03.01.01", and "SA01.04.01.01" respectively.
 Other pages follow the same pattern.